dsccommunity/SqlServerDsc/tests/Integration/README.md

 ## SqlSetup

-Installs the Database Engine, Analysis Service for both SQL Server 2016 and SQL Server 2017 in two different Azure Pipelines jobs with the configuration names `'Integration_SQL2016'` and `'Integration_SQL2017'`.
+Installs the Database Engine, Analysis Service for SQL Server 2016, SQL Server 2017 and SQL Server 2019 in three different Azure Pipelines jobs with the configuration names `'Integration_SQL2016'`, `'Integration_SQL2017'` and `'Integration_SQL2019'`, respectively.
 It will also install the Reporting Services 2016 in the Azure Pipelines job with the configuration name `'Integration_SQL2016'`.

 **Run order:** 1